Explore the many benefits that work experience opportunities bring to businesses, young people, and the wider community.

 For each week of leave accrued, workers are entitled to one week's normal pay.
 A week's pay is calculated according to the type of work carried out:

 The 12-week reference period should be made up of 12 weeks in which pay was due to the worker.
-Any week in which no remuneration was payable to the worker should be discounted, as should any weeks where the employee was for any amount of time on sick leave, maternity leave, adoption leave, shared parental leave, parental leave, or paternity leave.
+Any week in which no remuneration was payable to the worker should be discounted, as should any weeks where the employee was for any amount of time on sick leave, maternity leave, adoption leave, shared parental leave, parental leave, paternity leave, or parental bereavement leave.

 If the worker has been employed for less than 12 weeks, holiday pay is based on the number of complete weeks for which the worker has been employed.